By the end of this section, you will be able to:

 The most common questions asked in relation to impulse are to calculate the applied force, or the change of velocity that occurs as a result of applying an impulse.
 The general approach is the same.

 - Express the impulse as force times the relevant time interval.

 - Express the impulse as the change of momentum, usually .

 - Equate these and solve for the desired quantity.

 Moving the Enterprise

-“Mister Sulu, take us out; ahead one-quarter impulse.”
-With this command, Captain Kirk of the starship Enterprise (Figure 9.11) has his ship start from rest to a final speed of .
+When Captain Picard commands, “Take us out,” the starship Enterprise (Figure 9.11) starts from rest to a final speed of .
 Assuming this maneuver is completed in 60 s, what average force did the impulse engines apply to the ship?